mail_deduplicate packageΒΆ

 EnumIDs of all the supported box formats and their metadata.

-Each entry is associated to their original base class, and the structure they implement (file-based or folder-based).
+Each entry is associated to: - their original base class, - the structure they implement (file-based or folder-based), - the custom message factory class to use.

 From these, we can derive the proper constructor with our own custom